-The 2-Finger Adaptive Gripper has limits for moment and force values.
+The Hand-E Gripper has limits for moment and force values.
 The maximum moment and force values are independent of the grasp force the gripper applies on its payload.
-For payload calculation, refer to the Payload and force section.
+For payload calculation, see the Payload and Force section.

 Always operate within range.